Sounddimension/kotlin-fsm/README.md

 # Kotlin FSM

-Ett generiskt Finite State Machine (FSM) bibliotek för Kotlin/JVM, inspirerat av motsvarande implementation i Swift och Python.
+Generic Finite State Machine (FSM) library for Kotlin/JVM.
-Kan användas i rena Kotlin-projekt såväl som Android-appar.
+Can be used in pure Kotlin-projects as well as Android-apps.

 ## Installation